 Since it involves couplings between quadruplets of opposite parity, it a priori allows classical transitions between scalars and pseudoscalars.
 Requesting that they vanish will provide constraints on the couplings.

-By embedding the $SU(2)_L$ group into the chiral group, we have in particular established a connection between the spontaneous breaking of the two symmetries, which, due to the composite nature of the Higgs bosons, become ``dynamical'' because triggered by quark condensation.
-Now, Yukawa couplings involve couplings of the Higgs bosons to quark pairs for example $-\delta_X \left(\frac{v_X}{\sqrt{2}\mu_X^3}\frac{\bar u u+\bar d d}{\sqrt{2}}\right) X^0$, where $<X^0>=\frac{v_X}{\sqrt{2}}, \mu_X^3= \frac{<\bar u u+\bar d d>}{\sqrt{2}}$, such that quark condensation $<\bar u u+\bar d d>\not=0$ triggers a linear term in the Higgs boson $X^0$.
-The first derivative of such a Yukawa coupling with respect to $X^0$ yields, thus, a non-vanishing constant, like does the first derivative of the term in the scalar potential quadratic in $X^0$ when setting $X^0$ to its bosonic VEV (see subsection \ref{subsec:Vgen}).
+By embedding the $SU(2)_L$ group into the chiral group, we have in particular established a connection between the spontaneous breaking of these two symmetries, which, due to the composite nature of the Higgs bosons, become ``dynamical'' because they are triggered by quark condensation.
+Now, the Yukawa couplings involve couplings of the Higgs bosons to quark pairs for example $-\delta_X \left(\frac{v_X}{\sqrt{2}\mu_X^3}\frac{\bar u u+\bar d d}{\sqrt{2}}\right) X^0$, where $<X^0>=\frac{v_X}{\sqrt{2}}, \mu_X^3= \frac{<\bar u u+\bar d d>}{\sqrt{2}}$, such that the quark condensate $<\bar u u+\bar d d>\not=0$ gives birth to a term that is linear in the Higgs boson $X^0$.
+The first derivative of such a Yukawa coupling with respect to $X^0$ yields, thus, a non-vanishing constant, like does the first derivative of the term in the scalar potential that is quadratic in $X^0$ when one sets $X^0$ to its bosonic VEV (see subsection \ref{subsec:Vgen}).
 So, unlike in the genuine GSW model, Yukawa couplings are no longer passive in the construction of the vacuum, and shift its minimum with respect to what would be obtained from the sole consideration of the scalar potential.
-This is why, in relation to the twofold nature of the quadruplets, it is convenient to also consider, for further minimization of an ``effective potential'' built from the genuine one and Yukawa couplings, a bosonised form of ${\cal L}_{Yuk}$ which writes
+This is why, in relation to the twofold nature of the quadruplets, it is convenient to also consider, for further minimization of an ``effective potential'' built from the genuine one and Yukawa couplings, a bosonised form of ${\cal L}_{Yuk}$ that writes

-In the present approach, Yukawa couplings have three roles: * they give masses to fermions; * they give ``soft'' masses to scalar and pseudoscalar mesons; exceptions are the three Goldstones of the broken $SU(2)_L$ should not become massive, which provides additional constraints; * they modify the scalar potential and shift accordingly the position of its minima.
+In the present approach, Yukawa couplings have three roles: * they give masses to fermions; * they give ``soft'' masses to scalar and pseudoscalar mesons; exceptions are the three Goldstones of the broken $SU(2)_L$ that should not become massive, which provides additional constraints; * they modify the scalar potential and shift accordingly the position of its minima.